C.F. Os Belenenses

-Os Belenenses won the 1945–46 Primeira Liga, making them the first club other than the Big Three to win the league title.
-Os Belenenses has also won six Championship of Portugal/Portuguese Cup trophies, and is the fifth most decorated team in Portuguese football.
+Belenenses won the 1945–46 Primeira Liga, making them the first club other than the Big Three to win the league title.
+Belenenses has also won six Championship of Portugal/Portuguese Cup trophies, and is the fifth most decorated team in Portuguese football.
+It is also the fourth club with the most podium finishes, with a total of 19 presences in the three first places.

-Until 1982, Os Belenenses was one of four teams that had never been relegated from the first division.
+Until 1982, Belenenses was one of four teams that had never been relegated from the first division.
 Nowadays, it is the team with the fourth most seasons in the Primeira Liga as well as the team with the fifth most points in the championship's history.

-Os Belenenses was the first Portuguese team with a turf pitch and artificial lighting, and was also the first Portuguese club to participate in the UEFA Europa League.
+Belenenses was the first Portuguese team with a turf pitch and artificial lighting, and was also the first Portuguese club to participate in the UEFA Europa League.

 The main sports of the club are football, handball, basketball, futsal, athletics, and rugby union.
 The club has won national championships in all these sports, but it remains best known for football, its original activity.
-In the club's history, Os Belenenses has won more than 10,000 trophies, including the first divisions of football, handball, basketball, rugby, and the Portuguese Cup in football and futsal, among other sports.
+In the club's history, Belenenses has won more than 10,000 trophies, including the first divisions of football, handball, basketball, rugby, and the Portuguese Cup in football and futsal, among other sports.

 History

 Early years

-Founded in 1919, Os Belenenses reached their first Campeonato final in 1926, losing 2–0 to Marítimo, and won the title the next season with a 3–0 win over Vitória de Setúbal and winning a second championship in 1929.
+Founded in 1919, Belenenses reached their first Campeonato final in 1926, losing 2–0 to Marítimo, and won the title the next season with a 3–0 win over Vitória de Setúbal and winning a second championship in 1929.
 The club lost the 1932 title to Porto 2–1 in a replay after a 4–4 draw.
 The club won its third and final Campeonato in 1933 after defeating Sporting CP 3–1.
-With three Campeonato wins, Os Belenenses was one of Portugal's "Big Four".
-Since the advent of the Primeira Liga, Os Belenenses failed to keep up with the other three clubs (Benfica, FC Porto and Sporting CP).
+With three Campeonato wins, Belenenses was one of Portugal's "Big Four".

+At this time, José Manuel Soares (Pepe), one of the first idols of Portuguese football, stood out.
+His story began in a match against Benfica in which, with 15 minutes to go, Belenenses were losing 4–1, but the club managed to draw level at 4-4.
+In the final minutes of the match, Belenenses had a penalty in their favor, and Pepe, who was making his debut, didn't flinch and made the score 4–5 in favor of "The Boys of the Beach".
+Unfortunately, Pepe died prematurely at the age of 23, accidentally poisoned by his mother.
+In his memory, Belenenses erected a mausoleum at the Restelo stadium, where Porto, whenever they play there, lay a wreath in honor of the player, in one of the oldest traditions in Portuguese football.